 - Pull request #2 brought this commit to master.

-- The same commit was brought into branch 4 via pull request #1.
+- The same commit was brought into branch 4 through pull request #1.

 Follow a pull request

-You can now follow a pull request to stay notified of any changes via email alerts.
+You can now follow a pull request to stay notified of any changes through email alerts.
 The option to Follow is available in the context menu (Figure 16).

 Restart pull request merge

 Another option has been added to re-attempt the merge for a pull request where the target branch has been updated.
-This Restart merge option is useful when you want to verify that recent changes to the target branch haven’t created conflicts or broken your PR build.
+This Restart merge option is useful when you want to verify that recent changes to the target branch have not created conflicts or broken your PR build.

 Completion blocked on rejected pull requests

-Branches that have the code review policy set will show that the PR is unable to be completed if it is rejected by one or more reviewers.
-Many of you expected this behavior, so we’ve changed the default behavior.
+Branches that have the code review policy set will show that the PR is unable to be completed if rejected by one or more reviewers.
+Many of you expected this behavior, so we have changed the default behavior.
 For teams that want the original behavior, there is a new option in the branch policy setting page (Figure 17).